katherinesiegel/fuel_treat_effects/README.md

 * other_wf_year: year in which other_wf_id burned

 ## Associated GEE scripts
+Folder name: fuel_treat_rdd

 * fuel_treat_cbi: CBI code for mtbs and firedpy polygons that intersect with ft polygons
 * fuel_treat_lc: calculates forested area for each fuel treatment in the year before the wildfire
+* ft_forest_pts: extract land cover to sample pts